omnilaboratory/obd/docs/GUI-tool.md

 3. input the `property_id`, `amount`, `h` `expiry_time` and short memo, where `h` is the locker (`hash(r)`) that payer uses it to lock a payment, only you can unlock it by your secrete `r`;
 4. click "invoke API", you will see the beth32 encoded invoice string and QR code are created;

 Share ths invoice string or QR code to anyone (not only Bob) who is going to pay you.
+But before you can actually receive money, you at least have a funded channel, which you dont have yet.
+So please go to the next section to study how to fund a channel.

 ### Step 7: channel operations

 You are able to keep going with other operations.
-Go to the next section to practise how to fund the channel or pay to others.
-Or if you want to dive deeper, to see what really happens during an invoice payment process, we suggest you manually operate accroding the steps in the next section.
+Go to the [next section](https://omnilaboratory.github.io/obd/#/gui-fund-channel) to practise how to fund the channel and pay to others.
+Or if you want to dive deeper, to see what really happens during an invoice payment process, we suggest you manually operate according the steps in the [inside the payment process](https://omnilaboratory.github.io/obd/#/gui-pay-invoice?id=inside-the-process-of-invoice-payment).

 Online API documents lists all the channel operations step by step, and testing demo data as well.
 Please visit OBD [online API documentation](https://api.omnilab.online) to learn how to fill in arguments to work with OBD.